19 Brand Activation Ideas To Connect With Your Target Audience

 18. Address Customer Objections: Lucozade Sport

 What keeps consumers from using your company’s products or services?
 Maybe it’s time to address it head-on as Lucozade Sport did with their “Wait Training” brand activation campaign.
 Many adults complain that they don’t have time to work out.
 Lucozade removed excuses by streaming live fitness instructors on bus stop TV screens and encouraging people to exercise while waiting.
 Bottles of Lucozade sports drink were then given after the workout.

 19. Partner With Other Brands: Grillo’s Pickles

 Key Takeaways: How To Activate Your Brand

-From brand activation examples to corporate event ideas, the 19 tactics in this blog post will help you better connect with consumers and grow brand awareness.
+From brand activation examples to corporate event ideas, the 19 tactics in this blog article will help you better connect with consumers and grow brand awareness.
 Here are a few main takeaways:

 - Focus on your audience.
 How can you benefit your audience with your events?
 Will you solve their problems, surprise them, or make their aspirations come true?
 Having this kind of mindset will naturally translate into more customers and sales.

 - Make your experiences shareable.
-The easier it is for consumers to share their experiences with your company on social media, they will more often.
+The easier it is for consumers to share their experiences with your company on social media, they will often.
 How can you make sharing rewarding or straightforward?
 Answer this, and your brand’s following will shower you with free promotion.

 - Strive for excellence by differentiation.
 No event is perfect.
 Not everything will go exactly according to plan.
 But all great events strive to exceed expectations and provide unique experiences.
 How can your company get creative and make your next event unforgettable?

 Having the right event software features in your toolkit can help you focus less on managing the manual logistics of your next event and more on making it a success.